-Students will investigate various topics in both descriptive and inferential statistics including but not limited to measures of central tendency and spread, graphical analysis of data, probability, random sampling, correlation and regression, hypothesis testing and confidence intervals.
+Students will investigate various topics in both descriptive and inferential statistics, including but not limited to measures of central tendency and spread, graphical analysis of data, probability, random sampling, correlation and regression, hypothesis testing and confidence intervals.
 Practical applications are emphasized throughout the course.

-Course Rationale:

-Upon successful completion of the course, students should be able to make decisions using statistics and model real-life situations.
-Students will develop logical and problem solving skills as well as the ability to better understand data.

-JCC Statistics- MAT 1540

-Prerequisites: Successful completion of Algebra and Geometry and passing scores on both Regents Exams, or successful completion of ALCS Statistics with instructor recommendation.
-JCC Accuplacer Algebra score of 77+.

-Additional Information: 1 year; 1 credit; 3 college credits, course weight = 1.12

-Please Note: Students who qualify for the waiver because they are in the 10 percent still must take the Algebra Accuplacer to qualify for this class.

-Students will investigate various topics in both descriptive and inferential statistics, including but not limited to: measures of central tendency and spread, graphical analysis of data, probability, random sampling, correlation and regression, hypothesis testing and confidence intervals.
-Practical applications are emphasized throughout the course.
 Emphasis will be placed on communicating, in words and graphically, what the data is saying.
 A significant part of the course is taught in a laboratory setting using a software package such as Minitab and or TI83+ Graphic Calculator.
 Course Rationale:

 MAT 1540 presents basic topics in statistics.
 Upon successful completion of the course, students should be able to make decisions using statistics and model real-life situations.
-Students will develop logical and problem solving skills as well as the ability to better understand data.
+Students will develop logical and problem-solving skills as well as the ability to better understand data.
+JCC Calc 1710 - (JCC Calculus MAT 1710) Prerequisites: Pre-Calculus.
+Students must meet JCC established Accuplacer requirements to be enrolled in course.

-JCC Calculus- MAT 1710

-Prerequisites: Pre-Calculus.

-Additional Information: 1 year; 1 credit; 4 college credits, course weight = 1.12

-Students will study the fundamental concepts of Calculus.
+Final Assessment: JCC Final Exam Additional Information: 1 year; 1 credit; 4 college credits, course weight = 1.12 Students will study the fundamental concepts of Calculus.
 Topics include an introduction to analytic geometry, functions, limits and continuity, and derivatives and integrals and their applications.
 An approved graphic calculator is required.
 A computer algebra system such as DERIVE is incorporated into the course.

-SCIENCE

-Earth Science

-Final Assessment: NYS Earth Science Regents Exam

-Additional Information: 1 year; 1 credit, course weight = 1.00.
+Science Requirement for graduation is the successful completion of 3 units of study in Science.
+Including Living Environment, Earth Science, Chemistry or Environmental Science.
+Earth Science Prerequisites: None Final Assessment: NYS Physical Setting/Earth Science Regents Exam Additional Information: 1 year; 1 credit, course weight = 1.00.
 Full Year with lab component.
-In order to take the Earth Science, Biology, Chemistry and Physics Regents Exams, the 1200 minutes of laboratory work must be documented.
+To take the Earth Science Regents Exam, the 1200 minutes of laboratory work must be documented.
 Earth Science is an introduction to the study of the Earth as a planet.
-Topics from the disciplines of astronomy, meteorology, oceanography and geology are explored to develop an appreciation of our planet as an integrated system.
-It includes analyses of the dynamic processes of the Earth's interior, surface, oceans, atmosphere and astronomical surroundings.
+Topics from the disciplines of astronomy, meteorology, oceanography, and geology are explored to develop an appreciation of our planet as an integrated system.
+It includes analyses of the dynamic processes of the Earth's interior, surface, oceans, atmosphere, and astronomical surroundings.
 Course emphasis and materials are directed toward giving students a greater appreciation of the environment around them and developing lifelong science skills.

-Living Environment/Biology

-Final Assessment: NYS Living Environment (Biology) Regents Exam

-Additional Information: 1 year; 1 credit, course weight = 1.00.
-While there are no prerequisites, students should have a sound understanding of Earth Science and basic Algebra before beginning the course.
-In order to take the Earth Science, Biology, Chemistry and Physics Regents Exams, the 1200 minutes of laboratory work must be documented.

-The course is designed to prepare students to explain, both accurately and with appropriate depth, according to New York State Education Department, the most important ideas about our living environment.
+Biology (Living Environment) Prerequisites: None Final Assessment: NYS Living Environment Regents Exam Additional Information: 1 year; 1 credit, course weight = 1.00.
+While there are no prerequisites, students should have a sound understanding of basic Algebra before beginning the course.
+To take the Living Environment Regents Exam, the 1200 minutes of laboratory work must be documented.
+The course is designed to prepare students to explain, both accurately and with appropriate depth, according to Next Generation Science Standards, the most important ideas about our living environment.
 Topics to be covered include but are limited to:

 - Scientific inquiry, experimental design, data collection and explanation.

 - Living vs. nonliving

 - Relationships between and among organisms

 - Life processes-- homeostasis

 - Human systems

 - Genetics and biotechnology

 - Mechanisms and patterns of evolution

 - Disease as a failure of homeostasis

-- Ecosystem structure and function, the need for biodiversity and human impact on the world around us.